 The agendas for each regularly scheduled Board and committee meeting provide for executive sessions to consider matters the Board or committee deems appropriate without management present.
 While the role of Chairman and CEO is combined, independent directors meet in executive session, without the Chairman/CEO or other members of management present.
 While the role of Executive Chairman and CEO is separate, three executive sessions are held at each regularly scheduled Board meeting.
-One executive session includes only the Executive Chairman, CEO, and independent directors; a second executive session includes only the Executive Chairman and the independent directors.
+One executive session includes only the Executive Chairman, CEO, and independent directors; a second executive session includes only the Executive Chairman and the independent directors without the CEO; and a third executive session includes only independent directors.
 The Executive Chairman presides over Board executive sessions in which the Executive Chairman is present, and the Lead Independent Director presides over Board executive sessions when the Executive Chairman is not present.